inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-10-10-how-to-prove-it-ch-3-sec-6.markdown

 title:  "How To Prove It, Ch-3 Sec-3.6, Existence and Uniqueness Proofs"
 tags: mathematics howToProveIt
 ---
-This post contains exercises of Chapter - 3, Section - 3.6, Existence and Uniqueness Proofs.
+This post contains solutions of Chapter - 3, Section - 3.6, Existence and Uniqueness Proofs from Velleman's book **How To Prove It**.

 <!--more-->